jrb-s2c-github/atomika/README.md

 1) Move to more recent version of Ubuntu
 2) Improve flow of cluster bootup.
 Currently, common task are firstly done on the control planes then on the workers.
 It would be better to perform all the common task simultaneously.
+3) Remove cloudinit since it has been replaced by bootstrapping

 ## References
 Read the first two to gain understanding what the two prompts starting the master boot-up are about.